ewendel/elm-workshop/README.md

 ## Level 3 - Beginner Program!

-In this section, we will take our first steps toward learning The Elm Architecture (TEA), the architecture that inspired Dan Abramov to write Redux.
+In this section, we will take our first steps toward learning The Elm Architecture (TEA), the architecture that inspired Dan Abramov to create Redux.

 We've made it this far without TEA because we have a simple, static app.
 Now we want to start responding to user input, and TEA is the way Elm structures applications and handles interactivity.

 The goal of the section is to implement card clicking: all cards should start as `Closed`, and change to `Open` when clicked.
 Don't worry about `Matched` for now - we'll deal with that later.

 [Begin by reading the official docs on `Html.beginnerProgram`](http://package.elm-lang.org/packages/elm-lang/html/1.1.0/Html-App#beginnerProgram)